-CEMF Section Requir rement Document Reference 3.10b Princip al Contractors will conduct a Training Needs Analysis which: Section 8.1 i.
+CEMF Section Requirement Document Reference 3.10b Principal Contractors will conduct a Training Needs Analysis which: i.
 Identifies that all staff are to receive environmental training; ii.
 Identifies the competency requirements of staff that hold environmental roles and responsibilities documented within the Construction Environmental Management Plan and sub-plans; iii.
 Identifies appropriate training courses/events and the frequency of training to achieve and/or maintain these competency requirements; and iv.
-Implements and documents as part of the CEMP a training schedule that plans attendance at environmental training events, provides mechanisms to notify staff of their training requirements, and identifies staff who do not attend scheduled training events or who have overdue training requirements 3.11a Princip Incider emerg and wi bal Contractors undertaking work in accordance with an EPL must develop and implement a Pollution nt Response Management Plan, in accordance with the requirements of the POEO Act.
-Contractors' ency and incident response procedures will also be consistent with any relevant Sydney Metro procedures Il include: Section 12 i.
+Implements and documents as part of the CEMP a training schedule that plans attendance at environmental training events, provides mechanisms to notify staff of their training requirements, and identifies staff who do not extend scheduled training events or who have everture training requirements.
+Section 8.1 3.11a environmental training events, provides mechanisms to notify staff of their training requirements, and identifies staff who do not attend scheduled training events or who have overdue training requirements Principal Contractors undertaking work in accordance with an EPL must develop and implement a Pollution Incident Response Management Plan, in accordance with the requirements of the POEO Act.
+Contractors' emergency and incident response procedures will also be consistent with any relevant Sydney Metro procedures and will include: i.
 Categories for environmental emergencies and incidents; ii.
 Notification protocols for each category of environmental emergency or incident, including notification to Sydney Metro and notification to owners / occupiers in the vicinity of the incident.
 This is to include relevant contact details; iii.
 Identification of personnel who have the authority to take immediate action to shut down any activity, or to affect any environmental control measure (including as directed by an authorised officer of any regulator or government department); iv.
-A process for undertaking appropriate levels of investigation for all incidents and the identification, implementation and assessment of corrective and preventative actions; and V. Notification protocols of incidents to relevant regulators and stakeholders including (but not limited to) the EPA or DPIE that are made by the Contractor or Sydney Metro.
-3.11b The C ontractor will make all personnel aware of the plan and their responsibilities Section 8
+A process for undertaking appropriate levels of investigation for all incidents and the identification, 3.11b implementation and assessment of corrective and preventative actions; and v.
+Notification protocols of incidents to relevant regulators and stakeholders including (but not limited to) the EPA or DPIE that are made by the Contractor or Sydney Metro.
+The Contractor will make all personnel aware of the plan and their responsibilities Section 8